MicrosoftDocs/power-platform/power-platform/solution-templates/overview.md

 - Integrate your system of record with other features, applications, and systems.
 - Incorporate other controls over how your users interact with data.

-Power Platform solution templates require premium licensing.
+Templates for Power Platform require premium licensing.

-## Benefits of solution templates
+## Benefits of using templates

 Implementing enterprise software use cases can be time-consuming and expensive.
-Solution templates for Power Platform provide a foundation for you to start from.
+Templates for Power Platform provide a foundation for you to start from.
 You can use the full potential of Power Platform to extend the templates by connecting workflows across more systems of record and digitizing manually intensive processes.

 Templates for Power Platform offer the following benefits: